 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Department's basic financial statements.
-The introductory section and statistical section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The introductory section, combining and individual nonmajor fund financial statements, budget and actual schedule for nonmajor fund, and statistical section, are presented for purposes of additional analysis and are not a required part of the basic financial statements.